kremenav/mqr/README.md

 The model formalizes the problem as a dynamic programming process with Poisson-distributed random vote arrivals.
 At each step, the system decides whether to continue collecting votes — incurring a small observation cost — or to stop and accept/reject based on the posterior belief of the true majority.

 The model captures the trade-off between information gain from observing more votes and cost from delaying the decision.
-In addition to solving for the optimal stopping boundary via backward induction, this implementation provides publication-quality visualizations of the optimal stopping boundaries, including LLR approximations and optional overlays of the Acceptance–Support Mechanism (ASM).
+In addition to solving for the optimal stopping boundary via backward induction, this implementation provides visualizations of the optimal stopping boundaries, including LLR approximations and optional overlays of the Acceptance–Support Mechanism (ASM) used in our paper.

 ---